 If the test results indicate that all three Doshas are equally strong, then keep it that way!
 The Dosha relationship constantly fluctuates with the changing seasons, so we recommend repeating our Dosha test every few months.
 Then you’ll know if your Doshas are out of kilter!

 If you have any questions about the results of your Dosha test or would like an in-depth analysis of your constitutional type, get in touch.
-We’re here for you at the European Ayurveda Resort Mandira Styria.
+We’re here for you at the Holistic Ayurveda Resort Mandira.